AElfProject/aelf-docs/docs/quick-start/developers/dice-game-dapp/index.md

 ### Adding Your Smart Contract Code

 Now that we have a template dice game project, we can customise the template to incorporate our own contract logic.
-Lets start by implementing methods to provide basic functionality for interacting with oracle to generate verifiable random number.
+Lets start by implementing methods to provide basic functionality for interacting with the oracle to generate a verifiable random number.
 Then updating and reading a message stored persistently in the contract state to determine outcome of the game.

 - Enter this command in your `Terminal`.